mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-backpropagation/item.en.md

 If you know calculus I challenge you to derive the formulas all by yourself.
 I, for one, have derived them repeatedly over the years, as I keep forgetting how everything works.
 Hopefully this was the last time I did it!
-Next time I will be checking this blog post instead of doing all the work all over again.
+Next time I will be checking this article instead of doing all the work all over again.

 # Training a network